-Ц For dynamic lists, the WebFOCUS Client constructs the request to obtain the values using the specified data source.
+For dynamic lists, the WebFOCUS Client constructs the request to obtain the values using the specified data source.
 All environmental commands, such as SET commands, needed to obtain the values from the specified data source must be issued in the WebFOCUS Server profile, user profile, or WebFOCUS Client profile.
-Donassia list values that display is Danassaira Automorphis as agreeined in Dynamic list values that display in Responsive Autoprompt are organized in a casesortoption

-■ Dynamic list values that display in Responsive Autoprompt are organized in a case-insensitive sort order.
+Dynamic list values that display in Responsive Autoprompt are organized in a case-insensitive sort order.
 Dynamic list values that display in HTML Autoprompt are organized in the sort order returned by the Reporting Server, which is determined by the operating system of the machine.